tabrezdn1/is601-mid-2024/readme.md

 ### Calculation History Management with Pandas
 Utilized Pandas to manage a robust calculation history, enabling users to:
-- Load, save, clear, and delete history records through the REPL interface on a csv file.
+- Load, save, clear, and delete history records through the REPL interface on a CSV file.

 ### Professional Logging Practices
 Established a comprehensive logging system to record: